 Safety is of primary importance.
-AISC and ASCE request that competitors, hosts and judges take all necessary precautions to prevent injury.
+AISC and ASCE request that competitors, advisers, hosts, and judges take all necessary precautions to prevent injury.

-Students design the bridge themselves but may seek advice from faculty and other consultants.
-Ideally, students should fabricate the entire bridge themselves.
-However, appropriate shop facilities and supervision may not be available at every college and university.
+Students design a steel bridge by themselves but may seek advice from faculty and other consultants.
+Ideally, students fabricate the entire bridge themselves.
+However, appropriate shop facilities and supervision are not available at every university.
 Therefore, the services of a commercial fabricator may be used provided that students develop the work orders and observe the operations.
-Students are encouraged to maximize their personal involvement in fabricating their bridge.
+Students are encouraged to maximize their involvement in fabrication.